-One of the frequent question we get at Aburi is what are the composite cylinder parts and today we have decided to answer all you need to know about the fibreglass cylinders components.
+One of the frequent questions we are asked at Aburi is “what are the composite cylinder parts?”.
+Today we have decided to answer all you need to know about the fibreglass cylinders components.

 The short answer is: the cylinder has 3 parts, the cylinder itself (or belly), the valve and the casing.
 No Secret!